piotrgo/inpair/README.md

 # inpair
 InPost data driven air quality visualisation across Poland

+Possible thanks to InPost exposing their [API ShipX](https://dokumentacja-inpost.atlassian.net/wiki/spaces/PL/pages/622754/API+ShipX)

-Designed to run as AWS Lambda Function and save results to an S3 bucket which then serves a static website
+Designed to run as AWS Lambda Function and save results to an S3 bucket which then serves a static website.
+Lambda is triggered each hour refreshing the data.

 http://inpair.s3-website-eu-west-1.amazonaws.com/